martapanc/martacodes.it/src/data/recruiters/2-recruiters.md

 I completely understand.
 Being an Italian myself, I know all too well the challenges and relatively lower salaries that many professionals, including software engineers, contend with in our Bel Paese.
-But, here's the deal: the numbers I'm putting out there are on par with the European salary averages - as well as what current employers are paying me.
+But, here's the deal: the numbers I'm putting out there are on par with international salary averages - as well as what current employers are paying me.

 I firmly believe in fair compensation for the value I bring to the table.
 My goal is to secure a salary that truly reflects my skills and experience without any compromises.
 This is my little way of pushing for a change. 🚀💪🇮🇹